All about blue light

 First of all, chronic exposure to blue light can lower the production of melatonin, the hormone that regulates sleep, and disrupt your circadian rhythm.
 It effects our hormonal balance and therefore promotes chronic diseases.
 In addition, the blue light (HEV) will damage our retina and macular zone, it leads to oxidative stress and other macular degenerations.
 Many people also suffer from some mild symptoms caused by blue light such as burning, stinging eyes, eye stain, headaches and unsteadiness of vision.

 The worst part is our eyes are not good at blocking blue light (HEV).

 Human eyes’ structure can help us to block 99% of UV radiation to reach our retina even you are not wearing sunglasses; but unfortunately, unlike UV radiation, our eyes don’t work very well on blocking blue light (HEV).
-Virtually all visible blue light can pass through our cornea and lens, finally reaches our retina easily.
-That cause eye burning, stinging eyes, eye stain, headaches and unsteadiness of vision after prolonged periods of use digital products like cell phones and computers.
+Virtually all visible blue light can pass through our cornea and lens, finally reach our retina easily.
+That causes eye burning, stinging eyes, eye strain, headaches and unsteadiness of vision after prolonged periods of using digital products like cell phones and computers.

 Blue light doesn't just affect adults.
 A study from Kaiser family Foundation shows 74% of teens aged 12-17 access the internet on cell phones, tablets, and other mobile devices at least occasionally and children from ages 8- to 18 spend more than 7 hours a day consuming electronic media.